stafli-org/stafli-base-docker/README.md

 ## Services
 These are the services described by the dockerfile and docker-compose files:
-- Memcached 1.4.x, adds Memcached on top of upstream Base service
+- Memcached 1.4.x, built on Stafli Base System and additional Memcached packages

 ## Images
 These are the [resulting images](https://hub.docker.com/r/stafli/stafli.memcached.cache/tags/) upon building: